dpla-attic/automation/README.md

 ### Using local sources on your system, not from a repository

-Please note that, if you're using `*_use_local_source: true` for any application, you'll be responsible for managing the state of your configuration files in your local directories, which will get deployed to the VM.
-Variables will not be substituted, e.g. for database users and passwords.
-This is a feature, to let you experiment with changes to those files.
+Please note that, if you're using `*_use_local_source: true` for any application, you'll be responsible for managing the state of some of your configuration files in your local directories, which will get deployed to the VM.
+Check the roles' `tasks` files for details, or search the files for "use_local_source" to see where this applies.

 ## Design considerations